 - Yellow to orange in color (except black trumpets, which are black)

-- Growing as individual mushrooms (not groups)
+- Growing as individual mushrooms (not groups) most of the time

 - Chanterelles always grow on the forest floor, never on wood

 - Thick, blunt ridges instead of true gills